Shywim/auboutdufil-api/README.md

 Au Bout du Fil unnoficial API
 =============================

-Unnoficial API endpoints for the [Au Bout du Fil][adbf] website using go.
+Unnoficial API endpoints for the [Au Bout du Fil][abdf] website using go.

+A running server is available at https://auboutdufil.shywim.fr

 ## Usage